CASCADIA SUPER GRAVEL RACE GUIDE

 - The course will be marked with 8” x 8” arrow signs marking all turns or less then obvious straights.
 We do still strongly advise (Frankly we sort of require it) all racers and riders to utilize a GPS head unit or handle bar mounted phone with the route loaded as an additional point of reference.
 Files are availble on the main page with RWGPS link.
 ALL CUES will be availble on the RWGPS by Monday 4/18.

--Upon finishing the race, and turning in your timing chip (failure to turn in your timing chip will result in a $100 fine) you will be awarded two slices and a beer and or non-alcoholic beverage.
+-Upon finishing the race you will be awarded two slices and a beer and or non-alcoholic beverage.

 -Podiums will happen through out the day as racers finish and results are available.
 Riders are required to make podium to receive their medals, Medals will only be mailed to finishers per request.